arthurshir/UCDavis_Map_iOS/README.md

 ## Motivation

-This iOS application was a weekend project I started as part of my application for the iOS Developer job position at Creative Media.
-Note: Code still needs to be restructured and cleaned since I've worked on it only through this weekend.
+This iOS application was a project I started as part of my application for the iOS Developer job position at Creative Media.
+Note: Code still needs to be restructured and cleaned.

 ## Installation